How we work

 Outside these hours please leave us your name and number and a short message and we will get back to you when we are back in the office.

 How does the Trust get referrals?

 We also take referrals from GPs and other agencies or self-referrals from people who contact us directly.
-If referrals are from outside our area we are sometimes able to offer telephone support.
+If referrals are from outside our area we are sometimes able to offer telephone or online support.
 These referrals may include people affected by life changing injuries or trauma as a result of their involvement in a serious road collision.

 Who we support…